Executive Orders and Actions Updates

 Disbanding Census Advisory Groups – March 4, 2025

-Department of Education’s Terminated of $600 Million in Teacher Training Grants
+Department of Education’s Termination of $600 Million in Teacher Training Grants

 Status